ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 ##### Sites descriptions

 Each Grid'5000 site also has a Home page where links related to the site are aggregated and additional information can be found.
-The more interesting links on theses pages are the hardware and network pages links.
+The more interesting links on these pages are the hardware and network page links.
 Here are some links for the biggest sites:

 * grenoble: [hardware](https://www.grid5000.fr/w/Grenoble:Hardware) | [network](https://www.grid5000.fr/w/Grenoble:Network)